benmccallum/dotnet-references/docs/README-dotnet-fix-references.md

 Every version until v1.0 could contain breaking changes.
 You should definitely pin to specific versions until then.

 This tool updates/deletes files in-place.
 Backup anything you care about before running this tool.

-# Feature backlog
-1. Support Mode 2 (file-first) via .csproj entry
-1. Support Mode 3
-1. Refactor and code cleanup
-1.1 Use a console arg parsing library
-1.1 Parse csproj files as XML instead of using regex 1.1 Better error handling and logging (perhaps with a verbosity argument)
-1. What about other package manager situations other people are struggling with?
-Perhaps I could extend this approach out to solve the problem on other stacks, like Lerna setups, etc.
-1. Support changed project file names.
-User would provide a mapping to be used in the processing
-1. Support Mode 4
-1. A rudimentary backup facility?
-Saving existing files where they were as .ext.bak or something like that